bprzybys-nc/lucidchart/doc/optimized-certinia-implementation.md

 5. **Getting to Work**
    - After approval, Certinia automatically handles resource assignment.
+   - The system also manages subcontractor resources through an automated assignment process.
    - A final, streamlined approval confirms everything is ready.
    - The system then automatically configures the project.
    - Your team can start working immediately once the project is complete.